Forest Dwelling Program

 Are you hearing a call to explore a deeper spirituality as you age?

-If you would like to be notified when applications or additional program information become available, please email us at ForestDwelling@ost.edu – We will add you to our list of “Interested Dwellers”!
+If you would like to be notified on application status or additional program information become available, please email us at ForestDwelling@ost.edu or call us at (210) 341-1366.

-"We lack a developed spirituality for the second-half of life. – Our churches and theological circles have too little to offer in terms of spiritual guidance for us as we move beyond our youthful years, especially as this pertains to aging and moving towards death.
-Setting itself within the archetypal image of Forest-Dwelling wherein spiritual seekers withdraw into the deep forest to live there and be instructed by the Elders, this program will draw on scripture, the mystics, select spiritual writers, and the best in secular literature to offer some spiritual and psychological counsel for our wisdom years."
+"We lack a developed spirituality for the second-half of life.
+Our churches and theological circles have too little to offer in terms of spiritual guidance for us as we move beyond our youthful years, especially as this pertains to aging and moving towards death.
+Setting itself within the archetypal image of Forest Dwelling wherein spiritual seekers withdraw into the deep forest to live there and be instructed by the Elders, The Forest Dwelling Program draws on scripture, the mystics, select spiritual writers, and the best in secular literature to offer some spiritual and psychological counsel for our wisdom years."

 Forest Dwelling Program: Spirituality for our Wisdom Years